 Liberation

-Like spokes in the wheel of wisdom, the dharma chakra, the further we are away from the axis, the truth, more chaotic life appears and becomes.
-Closer we are to the center more equanimous we can be.
+Like spokes in the wheel of wisdom, the dharma chakra, the further we are away from the axis, the truth, the more chaotic life appears and becomes.
+The closer we are to the center more equanimous we can be.
 More still.

 How often do we lose our center when things do not go as per our wishes?